cheprasov/tc-php-gousto/README.md

 > Anything else you think is relevant to your solution

-Unfortunately, I faced with some not so good things at Laravel framework.

-For example, it is pagination.
+I used standard pagination in Laravel.
 It uses `OFFSET` and `LIMIT` sql lexemes, but it is much better to use pagination based on `LAST_FOUND_ID` and `LIMIT`.
 It help to select data more faster from database like MySQL.

-Also, in Laravel has not `SET` data structure in migrations.

 ### Tech stack